eslamfahmy2/ElmenusTask/README.md

 ## Elmenus Task

-Displaying list of sticky pegged tags, and items list with detailed screen
+Displaying list of sticky pegged tags, and items list with detailed screen with dark and light mode

 # Screenshots